Max Crocombe: Senior

+Before the Cook Islands' 2018 FIFA World Cup qualification campaign, head coach Drew Sherman looked to call Crocombe up after finding him through a scouting agency whilst he was playing for Oxford United, but discovered he had been called up by New Zealand only a few weeks later.

 In March 2015, Crocombe was called up to the full New Zealand national team squad for a friendly against South Korea.
 A year later, he was included in the senior squad for the 2016 OFC Nations Cup.
 He made his full international debut for the All Whites in a friendly against Canada in March 2018.

-In 2019 Max was targeted as a top prospect for the Cook Islands, after returning to Oceania with Brisbane Roar.

 On 6 June 2023, after a spell away from the team, Crocombe was called up to the New Zealand squad for friendlies against Sweden and Qatar.
 Crocombe started the game against Qatar which was abandoned at half time when the New Zealand players refused to play the second half after Michael Boxall was alleged to have been racially abused by one of the Qatari players, New Zealand had been leading 1–0.

 Crocombe won the Golden Glove award at the 2024 OFC Men's Nations Cup having conceding no goals in the tournament.
 He started in goal for the majority of New Zealand's successful qualification campaign for the 2026 FIFA World Cup.